makeITyourway/borg_wrapper/README.md

 ### Adaption
 `-p, --project [project name|/path/to/project.bw.sh]`
-specify project name
+specify project name either by name or path .
 Reference created projects in /projects/ directory (see sample.bw.sh)

 ### Actions
 `-b,--backup`
 Trigger a backup of the project specified by --project

-`-C, --check <name of specific backup artefact>`
+`-C, --check `<name of specific backup artefact>`
 Check the projects repository content

 `--cron`